Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Back to Jamaa el Fna for dinner

-Day 2: excursion to the Atlas
+Day 2: Excursion to the Atlas Mountains

 Excursion to the Atlas Mountains from Marrakech

-In addition, they also usually pass through several villages populated by Berbers.
-In them you can learn something of their way of life and their ancestral culture.
-The food, included in these excursions, takes place in a Berber house so you can check the differences between their gastronomy and that of Marrakech.
+The meal, included in these excursions, takes place in a Berber house so you can check the differences between their gastronomy and that of Marrakech.

-Enjoy bath and massage in a hammam.
+Enjoy a bath and massage in a hammam.

-Finally, in case you have to take the plane this day, here are some tips on how to get from Marrakech to the airport.
+Finally, in case you have to take the plane this same day, here are some tips on how to get from Marrakech to the airport.

 Bahia Palace

 This palace is one of the visits that no one should miss during your stay in Marrakech, the Bahia Palace.
-If possible, on your way to this place I recommend you to make a short stop in a beautiful and interesting square: the Place des Ferblantiers, full of stores selling tin objects.
+If possible, on your way to this place I recommend you to make a short stop in a beautiful and interesting square: the Place des Ferblantiers, full of stores selling tinplate objects.

 Built in the late nineteenth century, you only have to contemplate the gardens of the palace (especially the small riad inside) and the space where the harem was located to understand the importance it had at the time.